Transmon Architecture for Emission and Detection of Single Microwave Photons: Theory of operation

-$\nu_{qx}$ is the anharmonicity and $\omega_{qx}$ is the frequency of each $Q_{qx}$.
-The first line of Eq.~\eqref{eq:TEDH} represents the anharmonic oscillator level structure of the three transmons in the TED.
-The second line describes effective transmon-transmon interactions within a TED.
-We include the last term to illustrate the response of $Q_w$ to a coherent drive that we apply to characterize and calibrate the TED in detection mode, where $\Omega_x(t)$ is the instantaneous Rabi rate.
-Note, that $\Omega_x=0$ in the emission/detection demonstration. $g_{Lx}$, $\omega_{qx}$, and neglected terms proportional to $q_x$ and $q_x^{\dagger}$ will oscillate in response to a time varying $\phi_{px}$ with amplitude $A_{\phi x}$.
-These oscillations produce the desired parametric driving term, frequency shifts that scale with $A_{\phi x}$, and effective Rabi drives, respectively.
+Here, $\nu_{qx}$ and $\omega_{qx}$ are the anharmonicity and frequency of each transmon, respectively.
+While the first line of Eq.~\eqref{eq:TEDH} gives the anharmonic oscillator level structure of the three transmons, the middle lines give the effective transmon-transmon interactions, and the last gives the response of $Q_w$ to a coherent drive with amplitude $\Omega_x(t)$ and frequency $\omega_{\alpha x}$ (used only for detector calibration).

+When driving the DTC ($\tilde{\phi}_{px}(t)\ne 0$), the amplitudes $g_{Lx}$, $\omega_{qx}$, and neglected terms proportional to $q_x$ and $q_x^{\dagger}$ will oscillate.
+These oscillations produce the desired parametric driving term as well as frequency shifts that scale with $\tilde{g}_{Lx}$, and effective Rabi drives on each qubit, respectively.
 Therefore, we must carefully set the frequencies of $Q_{dx}$, $Q_{cx}$, and $Q_{wx}$ to avoid unwanted Rabi transitions.

-The lifetimes of $Q_{dx}$ and $Q_{cx}$ should not be inferred from master equation simulations of Eq.~\eqref{eq:rho1}~\cite{Blais2021}, or the traditional Purcell formula derived using assumptions valid in atomic physics, see the supplement of Ref.~\cite{Yen2025}.
-Neither approach is suitable when qubit-qubit detuning is similar in magnitude to qubit frequencies.
-Instead, the lifetime of $Q_{dx}$ can be perturbatively estimated using a $RC$ time-constant approach~\cite{Esteve1986, Houck2008}, which is accurate when the coupling between $Q_{dx}$ and $Q_{cx}$ is in the dispersive regime ($g_{Cx}/|\omega_{dx}-\omega_{cx}|<0.1$) and $\omega_{dx}\ne\omega_{wx}$.
-Under these conditions the relaxation rate of $Q_d$ is
+To accurately estimate the lifetime of $Q_{dx}$, we avoid standard Purcell formulas which are rarely valid for superconducting circuits (Ref.~\cite{Yen2025}).
+Instead, we use a perturbative $RC$ time-constant approach~\cite{Esteve1986, Houck2008}, replacing the coaxial cable with a $50\,\Omega$ resistor to ground.